Len42/Synth/modules/VCO-2131/calibration.md

 # VCO-2131 Calibration

 This is the procedure for adjusting the VCO to get accurate 1-volt-per-octave tracking and a reasonable tuning range.
+It's a bit fiddly and takes a few minutes but I was able to get good pitch tracking over 10 octaves.

 ## Required Equipment
 **Either:**